mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Read the Outpatient Autologous Stem Cell Transplant Guide
 * Speak with your physician or your nurse practitioner about your fertility options
 * Choosing a Caregiver - You'll identify a family member or friend to act as your caregiver
-<span class="check invisible">* Orientation - You and your caregiver will attend an orientation meeting</span>
 * Orientation - You and your caregiver will attend a group online orientation for Autologous Stem Cell Transplant patients.
 Your BMT Nurse Coordinator will provide more information about the orientation)
 * Preparing for Side Effects - You will make decisions about your fertility, about wearing a wig and other issues related to the side effects of chemotherapy
 * Pre-Transplant Evaluation - You'll undergo a series of medical tests
 * Lodging - You'll move into a hotel or apartment near to MSKCC.
 * Nutrition - You will consult with a dietitian to review special diet requirements and safe food handling
-* Social Work - You will meet with a social worker who will explain the psychological, emotional and financial support services offered by the social work team **Check: wording**
+* Social Work - You will meet with a social worker who will explain the psychological, emotional and financial support services offered by the social work team
 * Catheter - Your central venous catheter will be inserted
 * Harvesting - Your stem cells will be collected and stored